Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Related Work

-When APs (namely, infrastructure) are non-existent, self-organization is needed on the IoT device level using simple synchronization schemes.
-Then, random-access based on contentions becomes more suitable than the reservation-related schemes.
-In the scenario of multi-channel association with a dedicated common control channel, channel-contention resolution based on the RTS/CTS dialog over the control channels are proposed for devices equipped with multiple antennas/sensors~\cite{7843917}.
-Alternatively, decentralized channel swapping mechanisms are proposed for the case in which no coordination channel is accessible for time-synchronized nodes~\cite{7360239,8792108} or for nodes even without global synchronization~\cite{10.1145/2107502.2107533}.
+When APs (namely, infrastructure) are non-existent for the IoT networks over shared spectrum, random-access based on contentions becomes more suitable than the reservation-based schemes.
+In the scenario of multi-channel association with a dedicated common control channel, channel-contention resolutions based on the RTS/CTS dialog over the control channel are designed for devices equipped with multiple antennas/sensors~\cite{7843917}.
+Alternatively, decentralized channel swapping mechanisms are proposed for the cases in which no coordination channel is accessible for time-synchronized nodes~\cite{7360239,8792108} or for nodes even without global synchronization~\cite{10.1145/2107502.2107533}.
 Usually, nodes over each channel are assumed to be fully connected to avoid the hidden terminal problem.
 In different studies, an operational phase of broadcasting beacon packets over randomly selected channels is commonly adopted to either determine the level of congestion~\cite{7360239} or to locate free bands~\cite{8792108,10.1145/2107502.2107533} for collision avoidance.
-Particular mechanisms such as master node (known as SYNC node in~\cite{7360239}) election are proposed to designate the IDs of nodes and channels that swapping/hopping is allowed for~\cite{7360239,8792108}, in order to achieve a convergent solution among the decentralized devices.
+Particular mechanisms such as master node (known as SYNC node in~\cite{7360239}) election are proposed to designate the IDs of nodes and channels that swapping/hopping is allowed for, in order to achieve a convergent solution among the decentralized devices~\cite{7360239,8792108}.

-However, most contention/swapping-based decentralized MAC schemes in the literature prioritize non-colliding channel allocation over achieving social-optimal network performance.
-Furthermore, another obstacle for designing an efficient, decentralized MAC scheme over multi-channels lies in the lack of channel information in an unknown time-varying wireless environment.
-As a result, the demand for optimal decentralized MAC schemes inspires the adoption of a number of distributed stochastic learning algorithms, which range from decentralized stochastic learning automata in repeated channel allocation games~\cite{7307215} to channel allocation in a framework of MP-MAB based on distributed auction~\cite{8792155} or hopping~\cite{tibrewal2019multiplayer} with certain levels of message exchanges.
+However, most contention/swapping-based decentralized MAC schemes in the literature prioritize non-colliding allocation over social-optimal network performance.
+Another obstacle for designing an efficient and decentralized IoT MAC scheme over multi-channels lies in the lack of CSI in an unknown time-varying wireless environment.
+As a result, the demand for efficient decentralized MAC schemes in IoT networks inspires the adoption of distributed stochastic learning algorithms, which range from decentralized stochastic learning automata in repeated channel allocation games~\cite{7307215} to channel allocation in a framework of MP-MAB based on distributed auction~\cite{7732984} or hopping~\cite{tibrewal2019multiplayer, 8440092} with different levels of message exchanges.